-1.1 Our draft rule would support the timely sharing of benefits of concessional finance with consumers
+1.1 Our final rule supports the timely sharing of benefits of concessional finance with consumers

-The draft rule creates a transparent and predictable mechanism in the national electricity rules (NER) for the sharing of concessional finance benefits with consumers.
-Specifically, the draft rule assigns clear roles and obligations to the Network Service Provider (NSP), government funding body (GFB), and the Australian Energy Regulator (AER) and provides guidance to the AER on what information it should rely on and how it can facilitate passing through benefits to consumers.
+The final rule creates a transparent and predictable mechanism in the national electricity rules (NER) for the sharing of concessional finance benefits with consumers.
+Specifically, the final rule assigns clear roles and obligations to the Network Service Provider (NSP), government funding body (GFB), and the Australian Energy Regulator (AER) and provides guidance to the AER on what information it should rely on and how it can facilitate passing through benefits to consumers.